Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: FFLO state

-The transition to a nonuniform superconducting state is a result of $Q_{\mathrm{z}}<0$ in Eq.~\eqref{eq:Q_zeeman}, where the last term in the numerator is derived from the odd-frequency pairing correlations.
-Namely, odd-frequency pairs decrease the Meissner kernel with increasing $h$ and change its sign to negative in strong enough Zeeman fields~\cite{TS:prb2024}.
-The appearance of the FFLO state is usually considered as a result of the destruction of Cooper pairs composed of Kramers partners by TRSB perturbations.
-This interpretation is reasonable and gives a good physical picture of the phenomenon.
-However, the equations in Eqs.~\eqref{eq:Q_zeeman} and \eqref{eq:tqdef2} suggest us an alternative understanding of the FFLO state.
-Namely, the suppression of the Meissner kernel by induced odd-frequency Cooper pairs stabilizes the FFLO state.
-If such an interpretation is correct, nonuniform superconducting states would be possible in time-reversal symmetry preserving SCs.
-In the next section, we will discuss two examples of such SCs.
-In these cases, the amplitude of odd-frequency Cooper pairs can become large enough to change the sign of the Meissner kernel.
+The emergence of the FFLO state is usually considered as a result of the destruction of Cooper pairs composed of Kramers partners by TRS-breaking perturbations.
+This interpretation provides a clear physical picture of the phenomenon.
+However, Eqs.~\eqref{eq:Q_zeeman} and \eqref{eq:tqdef2} suggest an alternative understanding of the FFLO state.
+In this picture, the uniform superconducting state is unstable because odd-frequency Cooper pairs decrease the superfluid density.
+This perspective can also explain the appearance of the FFLO states driven by vector potentials~\cite{shimahara:prb1996}, as discussed at the end of Sec.~\ref{sec:odd}.
+Moreover, finite-momentum superconducting states can appear in TRS-preserving SCs because TRS-breaking fields are not essential for the emergence of odd-frequency Cooper pairs, as demonstrated in Sec.~\ref{sec:odd}.
+In the next section, we discuss two examples of such SCs.